Alexander Zinoviev: Return to Russia and last years

-Upon his return, he continued active writing and public work: he edited the editions of his books, commented on political events, spoke at round tables and conferences, gave interviews in various publications, from Zavtra to Komsomolskaya Pravda.
+Upon his return, he continued active writing and public work: he edited the editions of his books, commented on political events, spoke at round tables and conferences, and gave interviews in various publications, from Zavtra to Komsomolskaya Pravda.
 In 2000, the publishing house "Centrpoligraf" published 5 volumes of collected works; director Viktor Vasilyev made the documentary film "I am a sovereign state", which was not released on the screens.
 In 2002, to the anniversary of Zinoviev, under the auspices of the Faculty of Philosophy of Moscow State University, the anthology "The Phenomenon of Zinoviev" was published.
 His latest novel was the "Russian Tragedy" (2002).
 Students began to gather around Zinoviev, and a seminar arose.
 At the suggestion of the rector of the Moscow University for the Humanities Igor Ilyinsky, the Alexander Zinoviev School was organized, where he taught a course of logical sociology, published on the Internet and published as a guide.
 The students created the site "Zinoviev.ru".

-In recent years, Zinoviev was convinced that he was defending the side of the losers, that Russia was doomed.
+In recent years, Zinoviev was convinced that he was defending the side of the losers, and that Russia was doomed.
 He never joined any movement, although nationalists tried to draw him into their ranks.
-He kept radical rhetoric, giving account of the indifference and opportunism of the majority of the population; attached importance to any protest and resistance, speaking, for example, in support of Eduard Limonov.
-He was carried away by the anti-scientific theory of Anatoly Fomenko, wrote a preface to his book.
+He kept radical rhetoric, giving account of the indifference and opportunism of the majority of the population; and attached importance to any protest and resistance, speaking, for example, in support of Eduard Limonov.
+He was carried away by the anti-scientific theory of Anatoly Fomenko, and wrote a preface to his book.
 The New Chronology was consonant with Zinoviev's thoughts about modern falsification of Soviet history, he was impressed by her boldness and originality.
 According to Maxim Kantor, the peculiar prophetic vanity led Zinoviev to extreme promiscuity.
-He wanted to be heard, sought to use any tribune and audience, any means and allies, including Fomenko's "crazy theory".
+He wanted to be heard, and sought to use any tribune and audience, any means and allies, including Fomenko's "crazy theory".
 Maxim Kantor describes Zinoviev's contradictions in this way:

-Alexander Zinoviev died on May 10, 2006 from a brain tumor.
-According to Maxim Kantor, in the last conversation he discussed the dehumanization of European culture, arguing that only the revival of humanism could save Russia.
+Alexander Zinoviev died on 10 May 2006 from a brain tumor.
+According to Maxim Kantor, in the last conversation, he discussed the dehumanization of European culture, arguing that only the revival of humanism could save Russia.
 According to the testament, he was cremated, the ashes were scattered from a helicopter over the Chukhloma Region, where Zinoviev was born and grew up, a boulder was installed at this place.
 In memory of the merits before the Russian culture, a symbolic grave-cenotaph was erected at the Novodevichy Cemetery in Moscow.
 Posthumously, Zinoviev was awarded the title "Honorary Citizen of the Kostroma Region".
 In 2009, a monument to Zinoviev was erected in Kostroma, on the territory of Nikolai Nekrasov Kostroma State University (sculptor Andrey Kovalchuk).
 In 2016, on the eve of the 95th anniversary of Zinoviev, a new species of butterflies was named in his honor – "Zinoviev's Fan Wing" (Alucita zinovievi).